-We explore here some of the specific issues involved in representing trafficked persons who have claimed asylum.
-To do so, we draw on our experience at ATLEU in successfully representing many trafficked clients in their asylum claims.
+We explore here some of the specific issues that arise in representing trafficked persons who have claimed asylum.
+To do so, we draw on our experience at ATLEU in successfully representing many.

-We look at legal and procedural issues and help you understand some of the casework skills necessary for representing trafficked persons in the asylum system.
+We look at legal and procedural issues and consider some of the casework skills necessary for representing trafficked persons in the asylum system.

 We don’t claim this section to be a comprehensive guide to trafficking casework.
 Much is just as an overview.
 Each case will throw up new tactical considerations, and we hope this section may be of help with some of them.
-If there is anything you feel you would like more detail on or if you have comments from your own casework experience, please let us know as we welcome feedback.
+If there is anything you feel you would like more detail on or if you have comments from your own casework experience, please let us know.
+We welcome feedback.

 Will trafficking be relevant to an asylum claim?